ebp-nor/GenomeAssembly/README.md

 ## Requirements & Setup

-Some software need to be configured/installed before the pipeline can be run
+Some software need to be configured/installed before the pipeline can be run.
+This workflow is set up to work on a computing cluster with SLURM.

 ### Conda setup